jstpierre2906/BoredAPIWebComponentsJS/README.md

-# Bored API with Web Components and HttpServer
+# Bored API Frontend with WebComponents

-## Having fun with both technologies
+## Part of a project to have fun with some Web technologies using the Bored API dataset

-Will do other projects based on the same dataset and logic, mainly:

-- same Web Components file structure but this time with Spring Boot ;
+#### on the frontend:

+- `WebComponents`
+- Angular

+#### on the backend:

+- HttpServer
-- Angular with same Spring Boot file structure.
+- Spring Boot